dmsc/emu2/README.md

 - `EMU2_DRIVE_`n       Set unix path as root of drive `n`, by default all drives point to the unix working directory.

+- `EMU2_CODEPAGE`      Set DOS code-page to the specified string.
+Set to '?' to show list of included code-pages, multiple aliases separeted with commas.
+Set to a file name to read the mapping table from a file with the unicode value for each byte.
+You can download mapping tables from ftp://ftp.unicode.org/Public/MAPPINGS/VENDORS/MICSFT/PC/ The code-page setting affects keyboard input and screen output, but does not change the DOS NLS information.
+                       The default code-page is CP437.

 Simple Example
 --------------